atrskv/dotfiles/README.md

-I wanted a Debian setup that is simple, stable and nice to look at.
+I wanted a Debian setup that is simple and nice to look at.
 If you are looking for something similar, maybe you will find something useful here

 | ⚠️ Attention |
 |-------------|